 Kids Klub - Making Music Fun

-Kids Klub established in WIT Music School in 1996, is a fun and exciting way for children to learn about music.
+Kids Klub established in SETU Waterford Music School in 1996, is a fun and exciting way for children to learn about music.
 Each child will have the opportunity to experience and learn in a relaxed and friendly atmosphere.
 The aim is to provide children with the basic understanding of the different aspects of music including pitch, rhythm, aural and ensemble.